xavdid/reddit-user-to-sqlite/README.md

 pipx inject datasette datasette-render-markdown datasette-render-timestamps
 ```

-Finally, create a `metadata.json` file with the following:
+Finally, create a `metadata.json` file next to your `reddit.db` with the following:

 ```json
 {